Muscle and Bone Disorders in Dogs

 IVDD is a condition caused by compression of the spine, resulting in inflammation and pressure on the spinal cord.
 IVDD can occur in the neck, thoracic, or lumbar spine.
 This results in the delay or inability of nerves to send signals to and from the brain.
 As a result, affected dogs can have symptoms ranging from delayed replacement of their paws (when picked up) to lack of pain and even complete paralysis.
 Where the condition occurs along the spinal cord will determine which limbs are affected.
 IVDD can range in severity from milder forms to emergency/critical situations depending on the degree of compression to the cord.
-When loss of deep pain and motor are present, it is critical to get your dog to the hospital as quickly as possible, as surgical intervention is required immediately to relieve this compression.
+When loss of deep pain and motor are present, it is critical to get your dog to the hospital as quickly as possible, as surgical intervention is required immediately in order to relieve this compression.
 With milder cases, extremely strict rest and medication may be enough to get the inflammation to subside.

 The above diseases represent just a few of the more common injuries and conditions that are seen in the muscular and skeletal system of dogs.
 Other causes including infections (tick borne disease), traumas, other congenital diseases, and more can also cause similar but often subtly different signs.
 Because bones, muscles, and joints comprise such a vital and diverse role in the body, there are many causes of pain and limping.
 If you suspect your dog has a condition or injury which has limited their movement, we recommend scheduling an appointment with a member of our veterinary team who will perform a complete physical examination and recommend testing or treatment options that will help diagnose and treat your dog.
 With proper management, many of these conditions can be cured or controlled, getting your dog running, playing, and chasing the frisbee or tennis ball once more.